cardano-foundation/cf-ledger-sync/docs/migration-schema.md

     💡Solution: Change `findById` to `findByHash`, and relation by hash rather `id`

-2. Analyze datum table (Need to find a column to replace the column `values`)
+2. Analyze datum table (Can replaced with datum table in yaci_store DB)
     - Compare columns with yaci store:
         | Ledger_Sync DB | Yaci_Store DB |
         | -------------- | ------------- |